jasonish/simple-ids/README.md

-# SimpleNSM - Suricata/EveBox
+# Simple-IDS - Suricata/EveBox

-SimpleNSM is a tool to easily run Suricata and EveBox Linux systems using Docker or Podman.
+Simple-IDS is a tool to easily run Suricata and EveBox Linux systems using Docker or Podman.

 This program is considered experimental and many things may change,